 1. INTRODUCTION

 Market gardening is an important component of urban agriculture.
 It is part of the urban environment in Africa (Massounga et al, 2025, Mougeot and Moustier, 2004).
-Several studies carried out in Africa show that market gardening is the main agricultural activity (Ouédraogo, 2008).
+Several studies carried out in Africa showed that market gardening is the main agricultural activity (Ouédraogo, 2008).
 It therefore plays an important role in the diet of urban populations.
 Market garden crops play a key role in most nutrition and poverty alleviation programs, and contribute significantly to family incomes (James et al., 2010).
 Market gardener’s supply vegetables to increasingly populated cities, as the world's population is growing, with an estimated 8 billion inhabitants by 2022 (Gross, 2023).
 Thus, increasing agricultural production and improving plant nutrition is a major challenge for these farming systems (Smith, 2021).
 On the other hand, in such a constraining environment, it seems important to constantly evaluate the production conditions of vegetable crops in relation to the producers' standard of living (Ballé, 2024).
 In fact, market garden production in urban areas is limited by multiple abiotic and biotic constraints that affect yields and the ensuing post-harvest operations.
 The pressure of bio-aggressors has been identified as the major constraint due to the crop losses inflicted on market gardeners (Kanda et al., 2014; Mondédji et al., 2015).
 The use of synthetic pesticides is increasingly common in developing countries.
 However, studies have highlighted the existence of poor phytosanitary practices, in particular failure to comply with prescribed doses, protection rules and hygiene instructions recommended during treatments, as well as poor management of phytosanitary product packaging (Soro et al., 2018; Mambe-Ani et al., 2019).
 In Chad, urban market gardening is an important activity for many city dwellers.
 Market garden production involves several types of produce that contribute to a balanced diet, either as a supplement or seasoning for sauces, or as a starter (Nazal, 2021).
 According to Doudoua et al (2020), market gardening offers poor urban populations the opportunity to access products essential to their survival, for both food and financial needs.
 Although market gardening plays an important role in the diets of urban dwellers and makes a significant contribution to the incomes of vulnerable families, it is faced with pest pressure that limits its productivity.
 The proliferation of parasites on plants hampers their growth and development.
 Insects (locusts, caterpillars, aphids, etc.) that feed on plant buds, leaves, flowers, fruit, etc. cause considerable damage (Nazal, 2019).
 The parasitic pressure exerted on market garden crops in Chad leads to a reduction in production and consequently in market gardeners' incomes.
 Growers have found solutions to these constraints in the massive application of phytosanitary products, some of which are prohibited, and which ultimately pose environmental and health problems.
 The aim of the study was to investigate the use of phytosanitary products in the town of Sarh.

-2. material and methods
+2. materialS and methods

 2.1 Geographical scope of the study